-Azaleas and rhododendrons are highly susceptible to petal blight, also called flower blight, or Ovulinia petal blight.
+Azaleas and rhododendrons are highly susceptible to petal blight, also called flower blight or Ovulinia petal blight.
 The causal fungus, Ovulinia azaleae, infects only petals, causing white to brownish spots that can enlarge rapidly.

-Ovulinia petal blight resembles Botrytis blight.
-However, Botrytis blight is a drier rot that also affects dying or inactive green tissue, while Ovulinia petal blight infects only blossoms.
-Botrytis and Ovulinia produce similar sclerotia (infectious structures) that are black, flattened, irregular shaped, and up to about 1/2 inch long.
-Sclerotia from fallen flowers produce very small, brownish, mushroomlike or wineglass-shaped apothecia (reproductive, spore-forming structures) about 1/10 inch diameter on stalks up to about 2/5 inch long.
+Damage from Ovulinia petal blight resembles that of Botrytis blight.
+However, Botrytis blight is a drier rot that also affects blossoms and dying or inactive green tissue.
+Ovulinia petal blight infects only blossoms.
+Botrytis and Ovulinia produce similar sclerotia (infectious structures) that are black, flattened, irregular shaped, and about 1/8 to 1/2 inch long.
+Ovulinia sclerotia from fallen flowers produce very small, brownish, wineglass-shaped apothecia (reproductive structures) about 1/12 inch diameter on stalks about 1/8 to 2/5 inch long.

-Each year, when blossoms are no longer present, apply a fresh layer of uncontaminated organic mulch beneath host plants and maintain about a 4-inch mulch layer to help suppress Ovulinia propagules.
-Keep mulch thin near the trunk or several inches away from the trunk.
+Each year when blossoms are no longer present, apply a fresh layer of uncontaminated organic mulch beneath host plants.
+Maintain about a 4-inch mulch layer to help suppress Ovulinia propagules.
+Keep mulch thin near the trunk or several inches away from trunks.